 It occurred to me though, while thinking about this piece, that the truth may be a bit different.

-As a matter of fact, I would assert that, once a company successfully stakes out a claim in the tech marketplace, they tend to work that area repeatedly, perhaps extending the edges a bit here and there, but rarely if ever taking over a competitor’s space.
+As a matter of fact, I would assert that, once a company successfully stakes out a claim in the tech marketplace, it tends to work that area repeatedly, perhaps extending the edges a bit here and there, but rarely if ever taking over a competitor’s space.

 Microsoft, after all, staked out what might be called the “personal productivity software” space with products like MS-DOS, Windows and its Office suite.
 Over time, it has extended its reach into business software that runs on Intel-based servers.
 And this space is where it continues to dominate and makes most of its money.
 And, not surprisingly, when it tries to venture very far outside of that space, it ends up with spectacular failures.